serenainzani/talkingClock/README.md

 ## About
 - Written in JavaScript
 - Need to download Node.js and Express
+- For unit tests, please run the unitTests.js file

 ## Object 1
 Run the talkingClock() function from the talkingClock.js file, with no arguments passed